Elliot518/ElliotHelloTalkTopics/Language/English/Topic/random.md

     For example: get a decent job, earn money, they bought a housem pay off mortgage  of your house, maybe for it'll take you decades to pay off your debt.

+&nbsp;

+### Dogs

+A long-haired woman and her child walked to a dog on the roadside. <br>
+The woman squatted down and touched the pet dog, but unexpectedly, The dog suddenly knocked the woman down and bit her face for several seconds. <br>
+The woman screamed for help after falling to the ground. <br>

+Pets are cute, especially puppies or kittens.
+If you are bitten /ˈbɪtn/ by a dog or scratched by a cat, you got go to the hospital to get a rabies/ˈreɪbiːz/ vaccine.